vikasbajaj/appmesh-workshop/2-cross-account-appmesh/README.md

             - AWS_SECONDARY_PROFILE=secondary

-    4. **Region** Region name e.g.
-        - AWS_DEFAULT_REGION = us-east-1

-    5. **ENVOY_IMAGE** set to the location of the App Mesh Envoy container image, see https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html

-    6. **Book Image** : Use the following image, images resides in docker repository
-        - BOOK_IMAGE=unleashcontainers/bookcatalogueservice:2.0

-    7. **Email Image** : Use the following image, images resides in docker repository
-        - EMAIL_IMAGE= unleashcontainers/emailnotificationservice:2.0

-    8. **Key Pair** : set to the name of an EC2 key pair.
+    - **Key Pair** : set to the name of an EC2 key pair.
 This key will be use to test dns lookup. key pair name from your primary account e.g.
         - KEY_PAIR = key-pair-us-east-1

         See https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html

         Note: This key pair should be in the primary account.
 We will be creating a bastion host in the primary account.
-    9. **Project Name** : Project name e.g. appmeshdemo
-        - PROJECT_NAME=appmeshdemo

 4. Once you have set all the variables, your **vars.env** should be like (we have put some example values for your reference only)

     ```